scrubwod/scrubwod.github.io/_posts/2019-10-06-my-first-real-class.md

 layout: post
 title:  "A Beginner's First Real Class"
 date:   2019-10-06
-tags: [wod, to improve, row, snatch, toes to bar, muscle up]
+tags: [wod, row, snatch, toes to bar, muscle up]
 ---

 It's a very happy Sunday!
 I love Sundays.
 Sundays for me are a way to soup